EllieChen-Git/React-Concepts/README.md

 ## React vs Angular vs Vue

+- **What is React?** React is a JavaScript library helps you to build reusable UI components that manage the states and hold the user-provided properties.

+- **What is Angular?** Angular is a JavaScript framework that comes with expressive HTML, powerful data-binding and built-in backend integration.
+It is also modular by design.

 |                         |         :bulb: React :bulb:         |     :cactus: Angular :cactus:     |        :fire: Vue :fire:        |
 | :---------------------: | :---------------------------------: | :-------------------------------: | :-----------------------------: |
 |    **Released Year**    |                2013                 | 2010 AngularJS</br>2016 Angular2  |              2014               |